nick-mok/damoq.com/posts/notes-on-nextjs.md

 > [https://github.com/zeit/next.js/issues/9520 ](https://github.com/zeit/next.js/issues/9520)

-One user has reported and issue as not being able to access an api route after the Next app is deployed to Netlify (Static Site hosting with serverless functions).
-Of course, it was working for the user locally as it was a local server.
+One user has reported an issue where they are not able to access a created api route after the Next app is deployed to Netlify (Static Site hosting with serverless functions), but  it was working for the user locally as it was a local server.

-One of the developers of Next did quickly respond to the issue saying this is why, and that API routes can't be used in an environment that relies on the output of next export.
+One of the developers of Next did quickly respond to the issue that API routes can't be used in an environment that relies on the output of `next export`.

 This is the kind of stuff that I run into and can definitely halt my workflow, the can or can't I's aren't 100% confirmed when picking up a framework.
 But I guess you can't learn without testing...
 And that's what I'm going to be doing today.

-I've created this blog in NextJS and I'm wanting to test `getStaticPaths` with `fallback`  set to `true` and the behaviour when a path which is not already built is accessed.
+I've created this blog in NextJS and I'm wanting to test `getStaticPaths` with `fallback`  set to `true` and the behaviour when a path (which is not already built) is accessed.

 As per the below article and documentation